Sensory-Cloud/cpp-sdk/CONTRIBUTING.md

     URL https://codeload.github.com/Sensory-Cloud/cpp-sdk/tar.gz/refs/tags/<tag to target>
     ```

-1. Update documentation with doxygen.
+1. Update the the `PROJECT_NUMBER` in [Doxyfile](Doxyfile) to reflect the
+    change in version.
+Regenerate documentation using:

     ```shell
     doxygen Doxyfile